 FINANCIAL SPEAK.
 Steven Adamske will succeed Andrew Williams as deputy assistant secretary for public affairs at the Treasury Department.
 Adamske, who is currently communications director for House Financial Services Chairman Barney Frank, will be a spokesman for the administration as it implements the 2,300-page financial regulatory reform bill signed into law by President Obama last week.
 Adamske is a graduate of the University of California, Irvine, and worked for former President Bill Clinton's 1992 presidential campaign, former Vice President Al Gore and former Sen. Jon Corzine, D-N.J.

-This article appears in the July 31, 2010, edition of National Journal Daily.
+This article appears in the July 31, 2010, edition of NJ Daily.